Code page 437: Character set

 The following tables show code page 437.
 Each character is shown with its equivalent Unicode code point (when it is not equal to the character's code).
 A tooltip, generally available only when one points to the immediate left of the character, shows the Unicode code point name and the decimal Alt code.
 See also the notes below, as there are multiple equivalent Unicode characters for some code points.

 Although the ROM provides a graphic for all 256 different possible 8-bit codes, some APIs will not print some code points, in particular the range 0-31 and the code at 127.
 Instead, they will interpret them as control characters.
-For instance, many methods of outputting text on the original IBM PC would interpret the codes for BEL, BS, CR and LF.
+For instance, many methods of outputting text on the original IBM PC would interpret hex codes 07, 08, 0A, and 0D as BEL, BS, LF, and CR, respectively.
 Many printers were also unable to print these characters.

 When translating to Unicode some codes do not have a unique, single Unicode equivalent; the correct choice may depend upon context.